portworx/scripts/px_metrics_dump_export/README.md

 - Prometheus namespace where PX metrics are exported (e.g., 'portworx' if px-built-in prometheus, 'openshift-user-workload-monitoring' if OCP Thanos-Prometheus)
 - Past number of days to export px metrics (e.g., 7)

-which exports the px-metrics dump to “export_yyyymmdd_hhmmss.om”
+which exports the px-metrics dump to “px_metrics_export_yyyymmdd_hhmmss.om”

 Once exported, this script validates the exported metrics for
   - Total Metrics lines                       :